adh30/Sphygmocor-Reservoir/README.md

 # Sphygmocor-reservoir
 Reservoir analysis for Sphygmocor files (v14)

-A previous version of kreservoir (v13) may be available on Kim Parker's web page.
+*A previous version of kreservoir (v13) may be available on Kim Parker's web page*

 **NB that version (kreservoir v13) is now outdated and the current version (kreservoirv 14) should be used.
 Henceforth any new versions will be made available here.**